tgdwyer/tgdwyer.github.io/_chapters/haskell1.md

 stack ghci fibs.hs
 ```

-You'll get a prompt that looks like:
+You’ll get a prompt that looks like:

 ```haskell
 Prelude>
 ```

 Where the text left of the `>` tells you what libraries are loaded into the current scope.
-"Prelude" is the default library which already includes everything we need for this chapter.
+“Prelude” is the default library which already includes everything we need for this chapter.

 You can enter haskell expressions directly at the prompt: